All the doctors are interested in these important problems. Please do not hesitate to make an appointment to discuss them.

-All the GPs are trained to discuss all forms of contraception, although if you are specifically interested in the contraceptive Implants or IUDs (coils) we recommend booking with Dr. Thacker, Dr Seyfollahi, Dr Nicholson or Dr Browne as they are trained to fit them (please see below for further information).
+All the GPs are trained to discuss all forms of contraception, although if you are specifically interested in the contraceptive Implants or IUDs (Intrauterine Device.
+A device inside your uterus, also known as coils) we recommend booking with Dr. Thacker, Dr Seyfollahi or Dr Browne as they are trained to fit them (please see below for further information).
 Dr Doble is able to help with implants but not IUDs.
 We have specially trained family planning nurses who can be seen if you have already been started on a pill or injection and are not having any problems.
 They can also help with sexual health screening and smear tests.
 Free condoms are available on request from the GPs or nurses.

 Contraceptive pills, patches, rings and injections (Depo)

 All GPs are able to prescribe these and administer the contraceptive injection.
 If you have been using these for several months or years and have no problems, you can also book to see the nurse for continuing with these forms of contraception.